dida-do/dida-tools/README.md

-# Dida Deep Learning Tools
+# dida Tools

-This package is intended as a collection of fully compatible and flexible patterns for deep learning projects.
+This package is intended as a collection of fully compatible and flexible patterns for machine learning projects.
 Rather than giving a detailed implementation for every possible task
 ("Why don't you have a *channel shuffle group transpose convolution layer* for my Wasserstein DCGAN"), we rather aim to provide templates and best practices for